kubevious/kubevious/docs/rules-engine.md

 ```

 ### Executing custom code filters
-Items can be filtered by arbitrary code using JavaScript syntax.
+Items can be filtered using arbitrary code following JavaScript syntax.
 The example below selects Deployments that have *dnsPolicy* set to *ClusterFirst*.
-The **filter** should return **true** or **false** to indicate whether the item should be included or not.
+The **filter** should return **true** or **false** to indicate whether the item should be included.
 Multiple filters can be used, and for the item to be passed along to rule script, all the filter functions should return **true**.
 The **item.config** would represent the actual YAML file provided by Kubernetes.

 ```js
 select('Launcher')
     .name('Deployment')